-- 5.1 EXCLUSIVE LICENSE UNDER LEXICON PRE-EXISTING PATENTS AND KNOW-HOW FOR THE RESEARCH, DEVELOPMENT AND COMMERCIALIZATION OF LICENSED PRODUCTS.
-Subject to the terms of this Agreement, Lexicon hereby grants to Genentech an exclusive (even as to Lexicon), world-wide right and license under the Lexicon Pre-Existing Patents and Know-How to research, develop, make (or have made), use, sell, offer for sale, and import Licensed Products in the Field.
-Such license includes the right to grant sublicenses of all or part of such rights without Lexicon's consent; provided that the grant of any such sublicense shall be consistent with the terms and conditions of this Agreement and that no such sublicense to a Product Licensee shall relieve Genentech of primary responsibility for all payments and royalties due to Lexicon under Article 7 with respect to Licensed Product(s) licensed to such Product Licensee. - 5.2 LICENSE UNDER LEXICON PRE-EXISTING PATENTS AND KNOW-HOW FOR THE RESEARCH, DEVELOPMENT AND COMMERCIALIZATION OF PRODUCTS OTHER THAN LICENSED PRODUCTS IN THE FIELD.
-Subject to the terms of this Agreement, Lexicon hereby grants to Genentech a royalty-free, worldwide right and license under the Lexicon Pre-Existing Patents and Know-How to research, develop, make (or have made), use, offer for sale, sell, and import products (including, but not limited to Small Molecule Drugs) other than Licensed Products for use in the Field.
-Such right and license shall be exclusive (even as to Lexicon) with respect to products in the Field other than Small Molecule Drugs and shall be non-exclusive with regard to Small Molecule Drugs.
-Lexicon hereby grants Genentech the right to grant sublicenses under the right and license granted by Lexicon pursuant to this Section 5.2, on a Project Gene-by-Project Gene basis; provided, however, that with respect to a Small Molecule Drug related to a Project Gene, without the prior written consent of Lexicon, no such sublicense under the Lexicon Pre-Existing Patents or Know-How may be granted to any Third Person in the absence of (i) a corresponding license or sublicense of right to a given Small Molecule Drug that directly modulates the Protein produced by such Project Gene or Derivative Protein thereof and discovered, researched and under bona fide commercial development (at least through the stage of the demonstration of preclinical efficacy in animal studies) by Genentech and (ii) the license or sublicense of Patent rights pertaining thereto owned by, licensed to or controlled by Genentech.
+- EXCLUSIVE LICENSE UNDER LEXICON PRE-EXISTING PATENTS AND KNOW-HOW AND RESTRICTED RIGHTS PROJECT PATENTS AND KNOW-HOW FOR THE RESEARCH, DEVELOPMENT AND COMMERCIALIZATION OF LICENSED PRODUCTS.
+Subject to the terms of this Agreement, Lexicon hereby grants to Genentech (i) an exclusive (even as to Lexicon), world-wide right and license under the Lexicon Pre-Existing Patents and Know-How and (ii), to the extent specified in the Parties' designation(s) of Restricted Rights Project(s), an exclusive (even as to Lexicon) or non-exclusive, world-wide right and license under the Restricted Rights Project Patents and Know-How, in each case to research, develop, make (or have made), use, sell, offer for sale, and import Licensed Products in the Field.
+Such license includes the right to grant sublicenses of all or part of such rights without Lexicon's consent; provided that the grant of any such sublicense shall be consistent with the terms and conditions of this Agreement and that no such sublicense to a Product Licensee shall relieve Genentech of primary responsibility for all payments and royalties due to Lexicon under Article 7 with respect to Licensed Product(s) licensed to such Product Licensee. - LICENSE UNDER LEXICON PRE-EXISTING PATENTS AND KNOW-HOW AND RESTRICTED RIGHTS PROJECT PATENTS AND KNOW-HOW FOR THE RESEARCH, DEVELOPMENT AND COMMERCIALIZATION OF PRODUCTS OTHER THAN LICENSED PRODUCTS IN THE FIELD.
+Subject to the terms of this Agreement, Lexicon hereby grants to Genentech a royalty-free, worldwide right and license under the Lexicon Pre-Existing Patents and Know-How and, to the extent specified in the Parties' designation(s) of Restricted Rights Project(s), the Restricted Rights Project Patents and Know-How to research, develop, make (or have made), use, offer for sale, sell, and import products (including, but not limited to Small Molecule Drugs) other than Licensed Products for use in the Field.
+Such right and license (i) shall be exclusive (even as to Lexicon) under the Lexicon Pre-Existing Patents and Know-How with respect to products in the Field other than Small Molecule Drugs, (ii) shall be exclusive (even as to Lexicon) or non-exclusive under the Restricted Rights Project Patents and Know-How, to the extent specified in the Parties' designation(s) of Restricted Rights Project(s), with respect to products in the Field other than Small Molecule Drugs and (iii) shall be non-exclusive with regard to Small Molecule Drugs.
+Lexicon hereby grants Genentech the right to grant sublicenses under the right and license granted by Lexicon pursuant to this Section 5.2, on a Project Gene-by-Project Gene basis; provided, however, that with respect to a Small Molecule Drug related to a Project Gene, without the prior written consent of Lexicon, no such sublicense under the Lexicon Pre-Existing Patents or Know-How or Restricted Rights Project Patents or

+Know-How may be granted to any Third Person in the absence of (x) a corresponding license or sublicense of right to a given Small Molecule Drug that directly modulates the Protein produced by such Project Gene or Derivative Protein thereof and discovered, researched and under bona fide commercial development (at least through the stage of the demonstration of preclinical efficacy in animal studies) by Genentech and (y) the license or sublicense of Patent rights pertaining thereto owned by, licensed to or controlled by Genentech.